PlaidCloud/website/content/en/docs/reference/config-api/kubelet-config.v1beta1.md

 </td>
 <td>
-   The reservedSystemCPUs option specifies the CPU list reserved for the host level system threads and kubernetes related threads.
+   The reservedSystemCPUs option specifies the CPU list reserved for the host level system threads and PlaidCloud related threads.
 This provide a "static" CPU list rather than the "dynamic" list by systemReserved and kubeReserved.
 This option does not support systemReservedCgroup or kubeReservedCgroup.</td>
 </tr>